suloku/meritous-wii/trunk/readme_wii.txt

-Meritous 1.2 Wii port R1 by suloku
+Meritous 1.2 Wii port R2 by suloku
 __________________________________
-29-june-2009
+30-june-2009

+Changelog:
+_________

+R2:

+-Solved the problem with accessing the help file.
+The code wasn't parsing the newline character '\r'.
+-Added wii controls to help file (helpfile_wii.txt when building for wii).
+-Changed the message given when starting a new game for the wii build.

+R1:

+-initial release

 Original Meritous:
 _________________